Community Service Organization: Founding and early success

-Cesar Chavez and Expansion of the CSO
+Cesar Chavez and expansion of the CSO

-One of the CSO’s most significant contributions was recruiting and training future labor leader Cesar Chavez.
-In 1952, Fred Ross met Cesar Chavez, a young farmworker in San Jose, and persuaded him to join the organization.
-Chavez quickly became one of its most dedicated organizers, traveling throughout California to register Mexican Americans to vote, assist them with immigration issues, and advocate for workers’ rights.
+Fred Ross recruited Cesar Chavez to the CSO in 1952.
+While with the CSO, Chavez gained experience in voter registration, door-to-door organizing, and community outreach.

-During his time with the CSO, Chavez developed his organizing skills, engaging in door-to-door outreach, building community coalitions, and mobilizing Latino workers.
-His work laid the groundwork for his later activism in the farm labor movement.
+During his time with the CSO, Chavez developed his organizing skills and participated in door-to-door outreach.
+He also built community coalitions and mobilized Latino workers.
+His work with the CSO laid the groundwork for his later activism in the farm labor movement.

 In 1955, the CSO recruited Dolores Huerta, a former teacher and activist, to run its Stockton chapter.
-Huerta became an effective advocate, lobbying for farmworker rights and pushing for state disability assistance for agricultural laborers.
-It was through the CSO that Chavez and Huerta first met, forging a partnership that would later be instrumental in the United Farm Workers (UFW) movement.
+Huerta lobbied for farmworker rights and pushed for state disability assistance for agricultural laborers.
+Chavez and Huerta first met through the CSO.
+Both later became leaders of the United Farm Workers.

-Advocacy and Social Services
+Advocacy and social services

-Beyond political activism, the CSO provided critical social services to Latino communities.
+Beyond political activism, the CSO provided social services to Latino communities.
 The organization: